francesbelleza/mindfulness-tracker/PLANNING.md

   - Users can check in twice per day (morning and night) with time-of-day selection, mood emoji, and body feeling.
 AI generates context-appropriate practices based on time of day.

 [✅] **AI-Powered Practice Suggestions with Natural Voice**
   - After checking in, the app uses OpenAI API to suggest personalized mindfulness practices and journal prompts.
-ElevenLabs TTS generates natural meditation audio with optimized pacing.
+ElevenLabs TTS (Lily voice) generates natural meditation audio with optimized pacing and Supabase cloud storage.

 [✅] **Practice Display Page with Audio Player**
   - The AI-generated mindfulness practice is shown with title, description, practice type badge, and custom HTML5 audio player with play/pause controls and progress bar.